 Valley District provides worker's compensation coverage which protects you if you are injured or disabled on the job.
-Coverage provides medica care and treatment, payment for lost earnings that result from lost time due to work related injuries, and assistance to help qualified injured employees return to work.
+Coverage provides medical care and treatment, payment for lost earnings that result from lost time due to work related injuries, and assistance to help qualified injured employees return to work.

 If you are injured while working it is your responsibility to report such injury to your manager, another manager or to Human Resources, regardless of how minor the injury may be.
+This allows you to receive guick and proper treatment that may be needed, which may prevent an injury from worsening.